 On Android, the OS will hide the content of the app automatically if the app uses the FLAG_SECURE flag, like so: getWindow().setFlags(WindowManager.
 LayoutParams.FLAG_SECURE, WindowManager.LayoutParams.FLAG_SECURE);

 Note: Using this flag on Android will prevent users from taking screenshots while the app is opened, which might not be desired for some apps.

 By default, apps do not have a mechanism to force a user to update the apps to the latest versions.
 This can be a problem if a security issue is found in a version of an app because vulnerable versions will still be usable after a fix is published.

 PS: Android recently announced a mechanism for supporting in-app updates: https://developer.android.com/guide/app-bundle/in-app-updates

-There are several security improvements that can be easily implemented inside apps which have a big impact on the overall security.
+There are several security measures that can be easily implemented inside apps and which have a big impact on the overall security.
 It is recommended that you start implementing them as soon as possible in the development process.